The Ultimate Guide To Visit Beijing Temple Of Heaven

 In ancient China, there is an old saying, “Heaven South, earth North.”
 Heaven and earth are a pair of Ying-Yang (Yin-Yang saying).
 China is in the Northern Hemisphere; the sun is in the south most of the time.
 So, the south is considered super Yang for heaven.
 On the other hand, the north is Yin for the earth.

-There is an axis in Beijing, and all the emperor’s palaces are on the axis.
+Beijing has an axis, and all the emperors’ palaces are on the axis.
 So, if he built the Temple of Heaven, it is not respectful as his throne directly faces the Temple where he used to worship his god.
 The sunrises are from the east, so the east is believed to be close to heaven.
 That’s why the Temple of Heaven was built southeast of the Forbidden City.

 All the main building in the Temple of Heaven is round